+Applicant's history of delinquent debt is documented by his 2014 SCA, 2014 interview, SOR admissions, and in his credit report.
 Applicant presented no documentary evidence to show that he has been in contact with his creditors, or that he attempted to settle, pay, or dispute any of his delinquent debts.
 He presented no evidence to show he has attended a financial counseling course or that he maintains a budget.
-Applicant provided no information about his current financial position.
-He did not provide any information about his current income, monthly expenses, and whether his income is sufficient to pay his living expenses and debts.
+Applicant provided no information about his current income, monthly expenses, and whether his income is sufficient to pay his living expenses and debts.